Automotive Mechanic Apprenticeship in Tennessee

 An apprenticeship lets you earn while you learn over 4 years with no tuition cost.
 Trade school is faster (6–24 months) but costs money upfront.
 Both can lead to the same journeyman credential.

-How do I find a Automotive Mechanic apprenticeship in Tennessee?
+How do I find an Automotive Mechanic apprenticeship in Tennessee?

-Contact one of the 802 registered apprenticeship sponsors in Tennessee, or visit apprenticeship.gov to search for programs.
-Local union halls, community colleges, and state apprenticeship agencies are good starting points.
+Contact one of the 13 Automotive Mechanic-adjacent registered sponsors in Tennessee (listed below), or search apprenticeship.gov for current openings.
+Local union halls, community colleges, and the state apprenticeship agency are good first stops.

 Do Automotive Mechanic apprentices get paid during training?